Wolfgang Amadeus Mozart: 1786–1787: Return to opera

 Despite the great success of Die Entführung aus dem Serail, Mozart did little operatic writing for the next four years, producing only two unfinished works and the one-act Der Schauspieldirektor.
 He focused instead on his career as a piano soloist and writer of concertos.
 Around the end of 1785, Mozart moved away from keyboard writing and began his famous operatic collaboration with the librettist Lorenzo Da Ponte.
 The year 1786 saw the successful premiere of Le nozze di Figaro in Vienna.
+The work was then produced in Prague, with an invitation to Mozart to attend and give concerts.
+It was on this occasion that Mozart premiered his 38th symphony, now known as the Prague Symphony.
+Both the opera and the symphony were received enthusiastically, and the visit was an unusually happy episode in Mozart's life; see Mozart and Prague.

-Its reception in Prague later in the year was even warmer, and this led to a second collaboration with Da Ponte: the opera Don Giovanni, which premiered in October 1787 to acclaim in Prague, but less success in Vienna during 1788.
-The two are among Mozart's most famous works and are mainstays of operatic repertoire today, though at their premieres their musical complexity caused difficulty both for listeners and for performers.
-These developments were not witnessed by Mozart's father, who had died on 28 May 1787.
-His Symphony No. 38 premiered in Prague that year.
+The success of Le Nozze di Figaro led to a commission for an opera to be performed by the resident opera company of Prague; the work thus spawned was Don Giovanni, Mozart's second collaboration with Da Ponte.
+It premiered in October 1787 to acclaim in Prague, and was produced again, though without the same degree of success, in Vienna during 1788.
+Le Nozze di Figaro and Don Giovanni are among Mozart's most famous works and are mainstays of operatic repertoire today, though at their premieres their musical complexity caused difficulty both for listeners and for performers.